DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

     **CC News Data Preparation:**
     The pre-processed CC-News data for this purpose had to be generated with slight modifications.
 The original steps are described [here](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/README.md#generating-pre-training-data).
 The modified preprocessing scripts are available [here](./exp_helpers/prepare_cc_corpus/).

     First, download and preprocess the CC News Corpus using `experiments/exp3B_1/process_cc_hpc.sh` script.
     Then, prepare the training data for pretraining with single-tokens using `experiments/exp3B_1/create_pretrain_data_hpc.sh` script.
+    And then, split the `all_replace_data.txt` file into train & eval sets using `experiments/exp3B_1/split_pretrain_data_hpc.sh` script.

     **Pre Training:**
-    Then, train the model with a *Masked-LM* objective on this data.
+    Finally, train the model with a *Masked-LM* objective on this data.
 The training scripts are available [exp3B_1/pretraining - TODO Update this](experiments/exp3B_1/).

     Follow these steps of `option-2` as well using the idioms of Option-2.